Fixed-target charmonium production and pion parton distributions: Results of NRQCD calculations

 Because of the presence of valence antiquarks in the pion, the $q \bar{q}$ and $GG$ subprocesses to the $J/\psi$ production with proton and pion beams have different contributions to the integrated cross sections.
 In the production with a proton beam the $GG$ contribution is dominant across all center-of-mass energies $\sqrt{s}$ except near threshold.
 With pion beams the $q \bar{q}$ contribution is significantly enhanced.
 It dominates at low energies, with $GG$ contribution gradually becoming important as $\sqrt{s}$ increases.

 Our analysis of the differential cross sections shows that the relative contributions of the $q \bar{q}$ and $GG$ subprocesses in the production of $J/\psi$ and $\psi(2S)$ differ considerably.
 The same conclusion can be drawn from the integrated cross sections.
 Figure~\ref{fig_sdep_SMRS} shows the comparison of data and NRQCD calculations for the $J/\psi$ and $\psi(2S)$ production cross sections in $pN$ and $\pi^-N$ collisions with the SMRS pion PDFs and the ``FIT'' LDMEs in Table~\ref{tab:LDME_PDF}.
 The fractions of $q \bar{q}$ and $GG$ contributions as a function of $\sqrt{s}$ vary considerably, reflecting the differences of the corresponding gluon and quark parton distributions between the pion PDFs.
 For SMRS, whose gluon strength at large $x$ is relatively strong, the $GG$ contribution starts to dominate the cross section beyond $\sqrt{s}=$18 and 10 GeV for the production of $\psi(2S)$ and $J/\psi$, respectively, while the transition happens at larger $\sqrt{s}$ for the results with JAM, in consequence of a relatively weak gluon strength.
-The plots for GRV, JAM and xFitter pion PDFs are provided in the supplemental material~\cite{Supplement}.
+The uncertainty bands estimated in the same fashion as in Fig.~\ref{fig_jpsi_PDF1} are displayed.
+The plots for GRV, JAM and xFitter pion PDFs are provided in the Supplemental Material~\cite{Supplement}.
 All these observations confirm our previous conclusion: the $q \bar{q}$ contribution plays a much more important role in the $\psi(2S)$ production, compared to $J/\psi$.